Proud Boys brawl leads to stabbings, arrests in Albany

 According to the Times Union article, which relies heavily on the account of a self-acclaimed Proud Boy, a “skirmish broke out that started when an apparent Antifa supporter punched one of the Proud Boy members in the face.”

-State Police video clearly disputes this claim.
+State Police video appears to dispute this claim.

 The Times Union also notes that members of law enforcement were “undercover” at the rally, monitoring the situation and witnessing the counter-protesters “allegedly instigating the confrontation with the Trump supporters.”

-Figuero defends the protesters First Amendment rights, saying, “they have the right to say what they wanna say and we have a right to say what we wanna say.”
+Figuero defends the protester’s First Amendment rights, saying, “they have the right to say what they wanna say and we have a right to say what we wanna say.”
 But he points out the importance of what they are speaking out for.
 “It’s even more crazy when you have people out here fighting for our lives, and they’re fighting for, um, Donald Trump.”

 “I believe that when the facts of this case come out, it will show that my client was defending himself from an unprovoked attack by self-identified Proud Boys, a radical racist organization,” Melissa A. Carpinello, lawyer for Contompasis, told the Times Union.

-Figuero says the incident in Albany is an example of the Proud Boys presence in the area.
+Figuero says the incident in Albany is an example of the large Proud Boys presence in the area.

 “Some people don’t realize that it’s right here in our backyards.
 Some people think that this is a thing that only happens in Portland, is only happening in DC, only happens in Minneapolis… but it happens everywhere,” he said.
 “It’s here too.
 They’re definitely comfortable.”